troycityx/cranseo/readme.txt

 - **Privacy Policy**: https://cranseo.com/privacy-policy/

 ==  Changelog ==
-==1.0.8=
+==2.0.1=
+We have improved the documentation to specifically guide on how to interact with CranSEO for WooCommerce ==1.0.8=
 * Users can now generate product descriptions automatically using AI.
 * The tool integrates seamlessly with an API to interact with OpenAI